skypilot-org/skypilot/llm/gemma/README.md

 ## Serve Gemma on any Cloud

 Serving Gemma on any cloud is easy with SkyPilot.
-We can find the [serve.yaml](serve.yaml) in this directory, which can be used to start hosting the model on any cloud with a single command.
+With [serve.yaml](serve.yaml) in this directory, you host the model on any cloud with a single command.

 ### Prerequsite